nbremer/ORCA/dataviz-1/README.md

 # The Top Contributor Network

-This visualization shows how top contributors to a specific Github repository (the so-called _**central repository**_) are connected to the (other) repositories that they have made commits to.
+This visualization shows how top contributors to a specific GitHub repository (the so-called _**central repository**_) are connected to the (other) repositories that they have made commits to.

 ![An example of the network for mozilla/pdf.js](img/top_contributor_network_pdfjs_random_orca.png)